buoto/gotests-vim/README.md

 you to generate table driven tests easily.

 ## Usage
-Call `:GoTests` to generate test for function in current line or functions in text selected in visual mode.
+Call `:GoTests` to generate a test for the function at the current line or functions selected in visual mode.

+Call `:GoTestsAll` to generate tests for all functions in the current buffer.

 ## Installation
 Gotests-vim requires **gotests** to be available in your `$PATH`.
 Alternatively you